matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 Confirm that you can do administrative tasks by typing:

-`sudo apt update`
+`sudo -l`

-Then:
+## Upgrading your OS

-`sudo apt upgrade -y`
+`sudo dnf update`

 Don't worry too much about the output and messages from these commands, but it should be clear whether they succeeded or not.
 (Reply to any prompts by taking the default option).
-These commands are how you force the installation of updates on an Ubuntu Linux system, and only an administrator can do them.
+These commands are how you force the installation of updates on a CentOS Linux system, and only an administrator can do them.

 **REBOOT**